Imagunaratne/AI-Driven-Holistic-Student-Development-System/README.md

 A complete, traceable requirements-to-design package — functional and non-functional requirements, actor/use case modeling, workflow modeling, data structure design, and object interaction modeling — suitable as a blueprint for development handoff.

 ## Artifacts
-Full use case descriptions : ['/Student-Development-Platform-Requirements-Modeling.pdf'/]
-and additional diagrams are available in [`/Diagrams`](Diagrams/).
+Full use case descriptions :[Full use case descriptions](Student-Development-Platform-Requirements-Modeling.pdf) and additional diagrams are available in [`/Diagrams`](Diagrams/).